stevenvachon/broken-link-checker/README.md

 This option only applies to `HtmlChecker` and `HtmlUrlChecker`.

-### options.excludeInternalLinks
+### options.excludeExternalLinks
 Type: `Boolean`
 Default value: `false`
-Will not check internal links when `true`.
+Will not check or output external links when `true`; relative links with a remote `<base>` included.

 This option only applies to `HtmlChecker` and `HtmlUrlChecker`.

-### options.excludeExternalLinks
+### options.excludeInternalLinks
 Type: `Boolean`
 Default value: `false`
-Will not check external links when `true`.
+Will not check or output internal links when `true`.

 This option only applies to `HtmlChecker` and `HtmlUrlChecker`.

 ### options.excludeLinksToSamePage
 Type: `Boolean`
 Default value: `true`
-As the name suggests, it will not check or output links to the same page; relative and absolute fragments/hashes included.
+Will not check or output links to the same page; relative and absolute fragments/hashes included.

 This option only applies to `HtmlChecker` and `HtmlUrlChecker`.